kflournoy-sf/sa11y-starter-kit-hackathon/README.md

     -   Incorrect header level in [insert items here]
     -   Invalid aria atribute in [insert items here]

+    Helpful hint: run this command to have your tests automatically update as you save files:

+    ```
+    npm run test:unit
+    ```

 -   Test your application with a screen reader to verify your changes [link to tutorials]

 -   Add a Sa11y test for [something here]